 Can early payment discounts be negotiated for every invoice?

-Negotiating early payment discounts for every invoice is possible but depends on supplier flexibility.
+Negotiating early payment discounts for every invoice is possible, but it depends on supplier flexibility.
 Building strong relationships and open communication can increase the likelihood of such arrangements.

 Are there industries where early payment discounts are more common?